Welcome to today's edition of the Rush 24-7 podcast.

 As a result, automobile manufacturers cannot make the cars they want to make.

-You know, you probably saw over the weekend Bob Lutz, who's a friend of mine at General Motors, came out and said global warming is a crock.
+You know, you probably saw over the weekend Bob Lutz, who's a friend of mine at General Motors, came out and said, global warming is a crock.

-I met with Bob Lutz back in Michigan in Detroit last May, told me the same thing.
+I met with Bob Lutz back in Michigan in Detroit last May.

-I quoted a highly placed GM official without mentioning his name to you, uh, but he's out there saying it now.
+I quoted a highly placed GM official without mentioning his name to you, but he's out there saying it now.

-And he's got a he's got a mock-up.
+And he's got a mock-up.

-They wanted to make a giant 16-cylinder Cadillac, just a gorgeous car, and they wanted it to compete.
+They wanted to make a giant 16-cylinder Cadillac, just a gorgeous car.

 Can't do it.